 - A feedback comment form.

-IV, although published in 1996, was produced in 1993, and a detailed version of
+published in 1996, was produced in 1993, and a detailed version of this

-more than in the previous, 2006 April, version: 10 new remnants have been
+20 more than in the previous version; 21 remnants have been added, and

-the detailed listings, plus notes on many possible or probable remnants.
+detailed listings, plus notes on many possible or probable remnants.
+For

 In the detailed listings, for each remnant, notes on a